Countryside attractions in Pembrokeshire

 Castle Heritage Rating 5

-This cottage rests in Narberth, Wales and can sleep four people in two bedrooms.
+This blue-coloured, semi-detached cottage rests in the village of Penally, Pembrokeshire and can sleep six people in three bedrooms.

 More cottages in Dyfed >>